 However, many migrants and refugees have been unable to find the chances they hoped for in nations like Chile, Colombia, Ecuador, Peru, or Colombia.
 Once more, many Venezuelans are attempting to reach the United States through hazardous routes.

 The Humanitarian Needs Overview estimates that over 20 million Venezuelans will require humanitarian aid by 2022.
-Food shortages affected almost a third of the population.
-Despite the enormous scope of the humanitarian need here, the international community contributed only 36% of the necessary financing for humanitarian efforts.
+Food shortages have affected nearly a third of the population.
+Despite the vast scope of humanitarian needs in this context, the international community contributed only 36% of the funding required for these efforts.

 However, the advances have not yet reached the most helpless Venezuelans, increasingly turning to dangerous travel.
 Over 150,000 refugees and migrants from Venezuela arrived in Panama alone in 2018, more than five times as many as in 2021.